LSST-Supernova-Workshops/Pittsburgh-2016/README.md

 ## Installs for Cadence
-- The lsst sims stack: The most important one is the lSST sims stack.
-Installation instructions [here](https://confluence.lsstcorp.org/display/SIM/Catalogs+and+MAF) (probably easier to useconda, ~ 20 mins)
+- The lsst sims stack: The most important one is the LSST sims stack.
+Installation instructions [here](https://confluence.lsstcorp.org/display/SIM/Catalogs+and+MAF) (probably easier to use conda, ~ 20 mins)
 - sqlite3
 - pandas
 - tables